spruceid/process/README.md

   explicitly state if you assume a specific base operating systems for your documentation, such as Debian 10, Ubuntu 20.04 LTS, RHEL 8, FreeBSD 12.2, Windows 10, or MacOS 10.14.
+- Any documentation in a pull request must be read and instructions ran by the author or preferably a different developer starting from a fresh environment.
+This is to prevent situations where a new developer tries to follow the instructions but encounters failure modes due to missing environment variables, configuration files, and running services that were assumed by the author, also known as "works on my machine" issues.